California Public Sector CIO Academy 2025 Banner

 Deputy Director, Department of Technology, State of California

 Crystal Holcomb is the Deputy Director for the Office of Professional Development at the CA Department of Technology (CDT).
-With over 23 years of state government experience, and more than 20 years in technology, Crystal has led multiple high performing teams always focused on providing top notch customer service.
+With 25 years of state government experience, and more than 20 years in technology, Crystal has led multiple high performing teams always focused on providing top notch customer service.
 Her leadership experience includes workforce development, customer engagement, change management, project management, application development, Service Desk, and IT procurement.
-She is passionate about making a positive impact on California and serving others.
+She is passionate about making a positive impact and serving others.

 More